 The position you decide to take will depend on your expectation of volatility levels.
 Traders who go long on the VIX are those who believe that volatility is going to increase and so the VIX will rise.
 Going long on the VIX is a popular position in times of financial instability, when there is a lot of stress and uncertainty in the market.

 For example, if you thought that the S&P 500 was going to experience a significant and rapid decline following a political announcement, you might take a long view of volatility.
 You could do this by opening a position to buy the VIX.

 If there was volatility, your prediction would have been right, and you could take a profit.
 However, if you had taken a long position and there was no volatility on the market, your position would have suffered a loss.

 Going short on the VIX

-When you take a short position on the VIX, you are essentially expecting that the S&P 500 is going to rise in value.
-Short-selling volatility is particularly popular when interest rates are low, there is reasonable economic growth and low volatility across financial markets.
+When you take a short position on the VIX, you’re essentially expecting that the S&P 500 is going to rise in value.
+Short-selling volatility is particularly popular when interest rates are low, there’s reasonable economic growth and low volatility across financial markets.